top of page

 Start Doctor Training

 Start Doctor Training is based upon moving effectively and efficiently.
-In regard to sprinting short distances, max velocity (top speed) is the primary consideration.
-A 100 meter dash race model is ta
+In regard to sprinting short distances, max velocity (top speed) is the primary consideration, but as I've said repeatedly, a go

 bottom of page